pablomalvido/rmcp_ros2_humble_pkg/topics_pkg/README.md

 This package contains examples of the usage of ROS2 Topics.

-It contains two nodes: talker (which publishes a message into the /chatter topic every second), a listener (which subscribes to the /chatter topic and prints the messages publishes in it).
+It contains two nodes: talker (which publishes a message into the /chatter topic every second), and listener (which subscribes to the /chatter topic and prints the messages publishes in it).

 These nodes can be run separately in two terminals: